Capital punishment in Nebraska: 2015 repeal

-In May 2015, the unicameral Nebraska State Legislature voted 32–15 on a measure to abolish the death penalty in the state.
+On 27 May 2015, the unicameral Nebraska State Legislature voted 32–15 on a measure to abolish the death penalty in the state.
 The bill was introduced by senator Ernie Chambers, an African-American from Omaha, who had introduced similar pieces of legislation over prior decades.
 Governor Pete Ricketts vetoed the legislation, but the legislature voted 30–19 to override the veto.

 In the summer of 2015, an organization called "Nebraskans for the Death Penalty", gathered signatures on a petition to repeal the bill.
 Ricketts and his father, Joe Ricketts, contributed one third of the $913,000 raised by the group.
 The petition's organizers submitted 120,479 valid signatures, more than 10% of the registered voters in the state, and thus sufficient to suspend the bill and preserve the death penalty until a public vote could be held.

 Death penalty opponents then filed a lawsuit to cancel the referendum, arguing that Ricketts was the "primary initiating force" for the measure, and should have been included on the list of sponsors required by state law.
 In February 2016, a Lancaster County District Judge dismissed the lawsuit; in July 2016, the Nebraska Supreme Court affirmed the District Court's dismissal.

 After this defeat, death penalty opponents began a campaign to retain the repeal bill, and changed their name from "Nebraskans for Public Safety" to "Retain a Just Nebraska".

 In the November 2016 general election, the death penalty repeal was rejected by a 61–39 margin, thereby retaining capital punishment in the state.